 If you are interested in working at Freedom Schools this summer, please download our application and email it back to email@example.com or contact Jesse Lewis at 252.212.5044.

 This program is an alternative day program for elementary school students that have been suspended for 3 – 10 days.
 The program is operated in conjunction with Nash Rocky Mount Public Schools, and accommodates up to 15 students per day.
 Students go to Peacemakers each day and receive academic instruction from a certified EC teacher, and also work with a Behavioral Specialist who helps equip the students with social and behavioral tools needed to avoid future discipline problems.
-The program operated as a pilot for the 2015-2016 school year, and is operating district-wide for the 2016-2017 school year

 - Peacemakers offers a free after-school program for 40 neighborhood elementary school students.